Xiao Longhua: Don’t Tire Yourself Out

 Xiao Longhua: At that time, I told myself that I would not pursue postgraduate or take any more exams.
 I just wanted to learn the craft and study animation.
 As soon as I arrived in Beijing, the space around me suddenly expanded.
 No one knew me, and I could experiment and try to shape new personalities different from my original ones.
 Back then, Beijing was a haven for pirated and bootleg DVDs, and there were many smugglers and traders, all of the artists’ names were unfamiliar to me.
 I would just save 200 Yuan from my monthly living expenses for meals, and the rest was spent on CDs, DVDs, and old magazines.
 Students would also swap their collections with each other.
 I’d lend a movie I finished watching, and they’d lend me theirs, so we could watch together.
 The atmosphere was very enriching.

 Xiao Longhua: Of course I kept them!
 In those days, buying DVDs was like playing a game of Guess Who, not only did you have to feel out where they were sold, but you had to take your time and go back and forth with the dealer.
 The next time you visit the store, he might just ask you to go through another door, into another room, and show you a different batch of DVDs.
-At that time,I was shocked when exposed to new information, and I just dived in.
-I feel like a lot of the post-80s love hoarding as much as I do, probably because on the one hand we’re culturally starved, and on the other hand we have to deal with the huge uncertainty that hangs over cultural items.
+At that time, I was shocked when exposed to new information, and I just dived in.
+I feel like a lot of the people born in the 1980s love hoarding as much as I do, probably because on the one hand we’re culturally starved, and on the other hand we have to deal with the huge uncertainty that hangs over cultural items.
 There may come a day when you can no longer contact the dealer.
-But the upside is that we have honed ourselves to be very sharp and be able to find some clues and reconnect with the information pipeline.
+But the upside is that we have honed ourselves to be very sharp and able to find some clues to reconnect with the information pipeline.

 Toys of the first generation of Ultraman (Umezu Kazuo version) and monster toys designed by Imiri Sakabashira

-Xiao Longhua: I looked it up, and what I’m doing might be called “object art”, that is, “the art of objects”.
+Xiao Longhua: I looked it up, and what I’m doing might be called “object art”, that is, “the art of objects.”
 Around 2010, when my partner went to Beijing to study bookbinding, I was alone at home and had more space, so I could hoard more “garbage” (laughs).
 No one watched me, so I could turn the whole apartment into a studio.
 I then started to use recycled scrap wood and make three-dimensional things, hoping to get out of my old track.
 I had been illustrating too much, but I wasn’t content to just repeat certain techniques.

 LEAP: It turns out you had to find another place when your partner got back.